(Update: Read comment section for dialog with Rainforest Alliance, and add your thoughts.)

 Coffee is a major and perhaps the best known RA-certified crop, and one of nine “agroforestry crops” certified by RA (those that can be grown with a shade tree canopy).
 However, RA now certifies over 100 crops.
 This is likely a major reason why the SAN Standard has been modified over time to be more simple and generic — completely understandable.

 The proposed Standard, which will replace the current 2010 Standard, continues the trend in this direction.
-You can view and comment on the criteria for the new Standard online here; the current round of public comments ends March 11.
-You can download the 2010 Standard here (PDF) for comparison.
 This is the main component (or generic standard), but actually the overall standards and development process is fairly complex.
 You can read more on the SAN web site.

 I am going to try to focus here on the “shade criteria” which is very important for coffee, especially as it relates to birds.
 This is the criteria many people have in mind when they are looking for “shade coffee” that is eco-friendly and provides habitat for birds and other biodiversity.